AnonymousAuthorRepo/EasyCrash/S1_crash_and_restart_tests/README.md

 TIPS:
 1. The intermediate result between step 1 and step 2 can achieve few GB or even more since NVCT dump the values from simulated main memory and simulated cache.
+2. To stop a set of crash tests, execute `sh delete.sh`.